Osam: Settlements and economy

 The river flows in Lovech and Pleven Provinces.
 There are 13 settlements along its course, including ten villages and three towns.
-In Lovech province are Troyan (town) in Troyan Municipality, and Leshnitsa, Kazachevo, Slivek, Lovech (town), Umarevtsi, Yoglav and Aleksandrovo in Lovech Municipality, and Letnitsa in Letnitsa Municipality.
-In Pleven Province are located Kozar Belene and Tranchovitsa in Levski Municipality, and Batsova Mahala, Sanadinovo, Muselievo in Nikopol Municipality.
+In Lovech province are Troyan (town) in Troyan Municipality, Leshnitsa, Kazachevo, Slivek, Lovech (town), Umarevtsi, Yoglav and Aleksandrovo in Lovech Municipality, and Letnitsa in Letnitsa Municipality.
+In Pleven Province are located Kozar Belene and Tranchovitsa in Levski Municipality, as well as Batsova Mahala, Sanadinovo and Muselievo in Nikopol Municipality.
 Its waters, especially in the lower course in the Danubian Plain, are utilized for irrigation.
-The river is the main source for potable water in the settlements with its basin, as well as for the city of Pleven.
+The river is the main source for potable water in the settlements within its basin, as well as for the city of Pleven.
 There are several small hydro power plants.

-Almost the entire length of the river valley apart is traversed by roads of the national network, including a 14.9 km stretch of the second class II-34 road Pleven–Nikopol, a 33.3 km section of the second class II-35 road Pleven–Lovech–Troyan–Karnare, a 55.7 km stretch of the third class III-301 road Kozar Belene–Letnitsa–Lovech, a 15.4 km stretch of the third class III-303 road Balgarene–Levski–Pavlikeni–Dryanovo, and a 24.5 km section of the third class III-304 road Balgarene–Debovo.
+Almost the entire length of the river valley apart from its uppermost course is traversed by roads of the national network, including a 14.9 km stretch of the second class II-34 road Pleven–Nikopol, a 33.3 km section of the second class II-35 road Pleven–Lovech–Troyan–Karnare, a 55.7 km stretch of the third class III-301 road Kozar Belene–Letnitsa–Lovech, a 15.4 km stretch of the third class III-303 road Balgarene–Levski–Pavlikeni–Dryanovo, and a 24.5 km section of the third class III-304 road Balgarene–Debovo.

 Along the left bank of the Osam passes a section of railway line Levski–Lovech–Troyan served by the Bulgarian State Railways.

 Landmarks

 The upper reaches of the Osam fall within the boundaries of the Central Balkan National Park.
-The upper valley of the Cherni Osam and its gorge in particular is part of the Steneto Reserve.
+The upper valley of the Cherni Osam and its gorge in particular are part of the Steneto Reserve.
 That area is known for its numerous limestone caves, including Raychova Dupka which is the second deepest cave in Bulgaria with a depth of -377 m.
 Along the left bank of the Cherni Osam south of the village of Oreshak is located the Troyan Monastery, among the largest and most important spiritual sites in the country.

 Further downstream in Lovech, the river is crossed by the 19th century Covered Bridge and is overlooked by the Lovech Fortress, a major medieval Bulgarian stronghold.
-On the high right shore of the Osam near the village of Devetaki is located the Devetashka cave, one of the country's most picturesque caves.
+On the high right shore of the Osam near the village of Devetaki is located the Devetashka cave, one of the country's most picturesque caverns.
 Along its tributary the Maarata near the village of Krushuna are the Krushuna Falls, an attractive travertine cascade.